mgmarques/Databricks-Study-Cases/Modern_Data_Architecture.md

 ---
 ## 15. AS-IS vs TO-BE
+Never forget to develop a business plan for this type of business "transformation" effort.
+It will certainly be a set of initiatives that will require alignment with C-levels, senior management, and experts from across the organization.
+Company-wide involvement will be essential to putting it into practice.

 | Aspect            | AS-IS                                 | TO-BE                                        |
 | ----------------- | ------------------------------------- | -------------------------------------------- |